2024 Solar Incentives Guide for South Miami, FL - Tax Credits & Rebates

 4. between the dates specified by a particular incentive.

-Specific incentives, including those run by the Florida government or by your county/municipality, may have additional qualifications.
-Talk to your local South Miami solar installer to discover what incentives your project will qualify for.
+Specific incentives, including those run by the Florida government or by your county/municipality, could have additional qualifications.
+Speak with your local South Miami solar installer to learn more about what incentives your project will qualify for.

-Many solar incentives apply to a property you own that is located within the United States; most secondary residences fall into this category.
+Many solar incentives are intended to apply to a property located within the United States that you own, and most secondary residences will fall into this category.
 There may be other solar incentives available for commercial properties, depending on the details.
-We recommend getting in touch with your local solar installer and/or tax professional to best understand what incentives will apply to your specific situation.
+We recommend talking to your local solar installer and/or tax professional to best understand what incentives apply to your specific situation.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.